ucsb-cs148/f21/_lab/lab05.md

 # Today: Second Retrospective

 You already know the goal and procedure for Retrospectives from your RETRO_01.
-This Retrospective allows you to discuss things that
+This Retrospective allows you to discuss things that emerged from the MVP effort and feedback you received.

-* We'll put you in breakout groups.
-* When you are finished, just leave.
-  * No need to come back to main room, unless you have questions
+* You'll do a quick standup and then the retro in team groups
+* When you are finished and still have time, discuss your teams strategy towards the testing requirement in this lab.
 * Staff will be dropping in to observe.

-# Deliverable
+# Retro Deliverable

 * In your team's repo, under `team` directory `team/RETROS.md`